godotengine/godot-docs/tutorials/plugins/gdnative/gdnative-cpp-example.rst

-Here we see a nice improvement in the latest version of godot-cpp where our ``register_signal`` method can be a single call first taking the signals name, then having pairs of values specificying the parameter name and type of each parameter we'll send along with this signal.
+Here we see a nice improvement in the latest version of godot-cpp where our ``register_signal`` method can be a single call first taking the signals name, then having pairs of values specifying the parameter name and type of each parameter we'll send along with this signal.

 For NativeScript 1.0 we first build a dictionary in which we tell Godot about